VedoraAI (VED) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 VedoraAI Historical Price

-According to the latest data gathered on VedoraAI live price page, the current price of VedoraAI is 0.04392495USD.
-The circulating supply of VedoraAI(VED) is 86.25M VED , giving it a market capitalization of $3.78M.
+According to the latest data gathered on VedoraAI live price page, the current price of VedoraAI is 0.060411USD.
+The circulating supply of VedoraAI(VED) is 86.11M VED , giving it a market capitalization of $5.21M.

 In the past month, VedoraAI has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that VED could witness further price changes in the near future.